mayabrandi/clinical_EPPs/README.md

 - Channel Name should always be `limsserver`.
 - Enter the command line string.
 If you need help selecting a token for an argument, klick the `TOKENS` tab wich will show the list of avalible tokens.
 In this case the string is
 `bash -c "/home/glsai/miniconda2/envs/epp_master/bin/bcl2fastq.py -p {processLuid} -l {compoundOutputFileLuid0}"`
-- Under AUTOMATION USE, select master step(s) in which the new EPP should be available.
+- Under `AUTOMATION USE`, select master step(s) in which the new EPP should be available.
 - Save